Eurasian stone-curlew: Breeding

 Eurasian stone-curlews probably first breed when they are three years old.
 The eggs are laid at two day intervals in a scrape on open ground.
 The clutch normally consists of 2 eggs which are on average 54 × 38 mm.
 The eggs are pale buff and are variably spotted, streaked or blotched with brown or purple grey.
 Both sexes incubate the eggs beginning after the last egg is laid.
 The eggs hatch after 24–26 days.
 The precocial young leave the nest soon after hatching and are then cared for by both parents for 36–42 days.
 Normally only a single brood is raised each year but a replacement clutch is laid after the loss of eggs or the loss of small young.

 The maximum recorded age recorded from ring-recovery data within the British Isles is 22 years and 4 months for a bird ringed as a nestling in Suffolk in 1990 and caught again in Suffolk in 2012.

 Status

-Although categorized by the International Union for Conservation of Nature as of Least Concern, some populations are showing declines due to agricultural intensification.
-For example, a French population has declined with 26% over 14 years.
+Although the International Union for Conservation of Nature currently categorizes the Eurasian stone-curlew as a least-concern species, some populations have shown declines due to agricultural intensification.
+For example, a study conducted in France between 1998 and 2016 observed a 26% population decline over a 14-year period.